 Along with Tiffany Johnson and Jeremy Erdman, Lewis makes up the trio of Amazon employees who stepped beyond their job descriptions and convinced a growing group of champions within the company that there was a need—and a viable plan—to help Black business owners succeed as selling partners in Amazon’s store.

-Their teamwork culminated in the launch of Amazon's Black Business Accelerator (BBA)—a $150 million pledge that explicitly targets barriers to access, opportunity, and advancement created by systemic racism across America and provides capital, mentorship, and marketing support to thousands of Black entrepreneurs.
+Their teamwork culminated in the launch of Amazon's Black Business Accelerator (BBA)—a $150 million pledge that explicitly targets barriers to access, opportunity, and advancement created by systemic racism across America and provides capital, mentorship, and marketing support to thousands of Black-owned businesses.

 But it wasn't so long ago that Lewis, Johnson, and Erdman didn't even know each other.